mui/material-ui/docs/data/joy/components/tabs/tabs.md

 ### Accessibility

-For ensuring proper accessibility, it's recommended by the XXX to associate a label to the Tabs component.
+For ensuring proper accessibility, it's recommended by [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/patterns/tabpanel/#wai-aria-roles-states-and-properties-22) to associate a label to the Tabs component.
 To do that, there are two options:

 #### Option one